mathowl/tgdejong/_pages/community.md

 <h2> Dynamical systems study group (DSG) </h2>

-<h4> Spring 2027 - DSG - Dynamical systems for reservoir computing the theoretical foundations</h4>
+<h4> Spring 2027 - DSG - The theoretical foundations of reservoir computing</h4>

 Start date TBD.
 If you are interested in joining you can complete [this google form](https://forms.gle/gxLeakSYvRAJnNw38)